 Among the many artwork tributes to Coney Island's famous hot dogs on the restaurant’s west wall, is a large framed black and white photograph of the interior taken in the early 1930s.
 If you study the picture and then glance at the real-life present, you will see almost no difference.
-The employees’ uniforms and the ceiling fixtures have changed, but, overall, the similarities are striking, from the same stools and tables to the large faced clock on the east wall.
-The same McCray cooler from the 30's is still in operation.
-And even though the staff now wears a slightly more casual look than the shirt and tie outfit of the 1930s, the eager-to-please attitude is as evident on the faces of today’s crew as seen on those in that 80+ year-old photograph.
+The employees’ uniforms and the ceiling fixtures have changed, but, overall, the similarities are striking, including the same stools and tables.
+The same McCray cooler from the late 20's is still in operation.
+Even though the staff now wears a slightly more casual look than the shirt and tie outfit of the 1930s, the eager-to-please attitude is as evident on the faces of today’s crew as seen on those in that 80+ year-old photograph.
 At the time the picture was taken the restaurant was already an established fixture in Fort Wayne having first appeared on the downtown landscape in 1914.
 Considering the changes all around it, Coney Island’s continued presence makes it a landmark institution that steadfastly honors its tradition.

 In 1958 Russ Choka, Vasil Eshcoff’s son-in-law, began working on his behalf at Coney Island, taking the helm in 1961.
 By then the restaurant had already weathered decades of local and national ups and downs, retaining stability through it all.
 Though Russ Choka was not inclined to be effusively responsive to interviewers, he was known by customers and friends to be “among the nicest guys you’d ever meet.”
 His presence was an important part of the celebrated atmosphere of the place.
 Other elements that contribute to the now over 100 year tradition for this uncontrived environment are the servers who take orders without writing them down, kid-favorite stools that spin, no-nonsense signs on the wall proclaiming “no loafing,” a roll top desk and steel filing cabinets near the counter, hand chopping 75 pounds of onions daily, and cases of Cokes “in the little bottle” in the corner of the restaurant.
 The kitchen behind the dining area is impossibly small, but the folks at Coney make it work.
 All of the locals know that you can still enter through the "secret" kitchen back door to this day.
 The effect of these unusual components renders the restaurant a one-of-a-kind place—inspiring many to photograph the sign outside.